EvidenceBackedPoliticalBeliefs/UnitedKingdom/IsEquityHarmful.md

 In a human world, meritocracy can never exist.
 There are too many random elements that mean those with the most merit will necessarily not get the success they deserve due to effects outside societal control.

 Think of
-- Natural disasters

 - Bad actors
 - Natural human biases
 - Bad luck

 The world and humans are not compatible with a true meritocracy, however, we should not allow perfection to be the enemy of the good.

-Our goal is to maximise the positive outcomes for society, we will never reach the theoretical peak an omniscient being could achieve.
+Our goal (according to the framework) is to maximise the positive outcomes for society, we will never reach the theoretical peak an omniscient being could achieve.
 With this in mind, we need to evaluate if meritocracy (or rather the pursuit of it) will actually produce the best outcomes in society.

 <div class="important-premise">
 <p>We can pursue meritocracy even knowing we will never achieve perfection.</p>
 </div>

 ## Human coordination systems
 A frequent mistake I see online is that people try to compare \[current societal system\] to an imaginary utopia, and pointing out all the places where the current system comes up short.
 This is a false comparison.
-Your options are not utopia or some other inferior system, your options are the available systems that can be implemented in any particular place.
+Your options are not utopia or some other inferior system.
+Your options are the available systems that can be implemented in any particular place.

-Even among the societal systems we have, not all can just be plugged into a society at will.
+Even among the societal systems we know of, not all can just be plugged into a society at will.
 The humans within the group you are trying to organise must be compatible with the system.
 Think of the humans as the hardware, and the societal system as the software that runs on top of it.

 ### Capitalism